Ohisemega/Ohisemega/README.md

 - 👋 Hi, I’m @Ohisemega
 - I'm a Systems Software Engineer
-- 👀 I’m interested in C/C++ and Rust projects.
+- 👀 I’m interested in C++ and Rust projects.
 - I work with the Linux Kernel
-- :)  Studying DSA, OS, and other Computer Science fundamentals.
+- :) I often work with diverse algorithms and data structures.
-- 🌱 I’m always learning more about Modern C++ (lifelong hassle)
+- 🌱 I’m always learning more about Modern C++ and the STL (lifelong hassle)
 - 🌱 Learning Rust as a side gig.
 - 💞️ I’m looking to collaborate on open-source projects.
 - 📫 How to reach me?
 Via email famousalele@gmail.com